 Interstitial lung diseases are a heterogeneous group of disorders characterized by alveolar septal thickening, fibroblast proliferation, collagen deposition, and, if the process remains unchecked, pulmonary fibrosis.
 Interstitial lung diseases can be classified using various criteria (eg, acute vs chronic, granulomatous vs nongranulomatous, known cause vs unknown cause, primary lung disease vs secondary to systemic disease, history of smoking vs no smoking history).

-Mediastinal masses are caused by a variety of cysts and tumors; likely causes differ by patient age and by location of the mass (anterior, middle, or posterior mediastinum).
-The masses may be asymptomatic (common in adults) or cause obstructive respiratory symptoms (more likely in children).
-Testing involves CT with biopsy and adjunctive tests as needed.
+Mediastinal masses are caused by a variety of cysts and tumors; likely causes differ by patient age and location of the mass (anterior, middle, or posterior mediastinum).
+They may be asymptomatic (common in adults) or cause systemic symptoms or obstructive respiratory symptoms (more likely in children).
+Testing involves CT with biopsy or surgical resection and adjunctive tests as needed.
 Treatment differs by cause.

 Pneumonia is acute inflammation of the lungs caused by infection.
 Initial diagnosis is usually based on chest x-ray and clinical findings.
 Causes, symptoms, treatment, preventive measures, and prognosis differ depending on whether the infection is bacterial, mycobacterial, viral, fungal, or parasitic; whether it is acquired in the community or hospital; whether it occurs in a patient treated with mechanical ventilation; and whether it develops in a patient who is immunocompetent or immunocompromised.

 Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
 Risk factors for pulmonary embolism are conditions that impair venous return, conditions that cause endothelial injury or dysfunction, and underlying hypercoagulable states.
 Symptoms of pulmonary embolism are nonspecific and include dyspnea, pleuritic chest pain, and, in more severe cases, light-headedness, presyncope, syncope, or cardiorespiratory arrest.
 Signs are also nonspecific and may include tachypnea, tachycardia, and in more severe cases, hypotension.
-Diagnosis of pulmonary embolism is most commonly accomplished with CT angiography, although ventilation/perfusion scanning is sometimes required.
-Pulmonary embolism treatment is with anticoagulants and, sometimes, clot dissolution with systemic or catheter-directed thrombolysis or catheter or surgical removal.
-When anticoagulation is contraindicated, an inferior vena caval filter should be placed.
-Preventive measures include anticoagulants and/or mechanical compression devices that are applied to the legs in hospitalized patients.
+Diagnosis of pulmonary embolism is most commonly accomplished with CT angiography, although ventilation perfusion scanning is sometimes required.
+Pulmonary embolism treatment is with anticoagulants and, sometimes, clot dissolution with systemic or catheter-directed thrombolysis or by removal of the clot via catheter suction thrombectomy or surgical resection.
+When anticoagulation is contraindicated, an inferior vena caval (IVC) filter can be considered until anticoagulation is resumed.
+Preventive measures include early mobilization, anticoagulants, and, in patients who are hospitalized, sometimes mechanical compression devices that are applied to the legs.

 Chest physiotherapy consists of external mechanical maneuvers, such as chest percussion, postural drainage, and vibration, to augment mobilization and clearance of airway secretions.
 It is indicated for patients in whom cough is insufficient to clear thick, tenacious, copious, or loculated secretions ( 1).
 Examples include patients with

 Sarcoidosis is an inflammatory disorder resulting in noncaseating granulomas in one or more organs and tissues; etiology is unknown.
 The lungs and lymphatic system are most often affected, but sarcoidosis may affect any organ.
 Pulmonary symptoms range from none to cough, exertional dyspnea and, rarely, lung or other organ failure.
 Diagnosis usually is first suspected because of pulmonary involvement and is confirmed by chest x-ray, biopsy, and exclusion of other causes of granulomatous inflammation.
+Treatment usually is indicated in symptomatic patients.
 First-line treatment is corticosteroids.
 Prognosis is excellent for limited disease but poor for more advanced disease.

 Central sleep apnea (CSA) is a heterogeneous group of conditions characterized by changes in ventilatory drive without airway obstruction.
 Most of these conditions cause asymptomatic changes in breathing pattern during sleep.
 The diagnosis is based on clinical findings and, when necessary, confirmed by polysomnography.
 Treatment is supportive.